Restore: (209) 754-3234 | Admin: (209) 890-3848

 We are sorry, but we are not accepting applications for homes at this time.

-We are just starting a new home in West Point and have selected a family for this home.
-Please check back with us in early spring 2019 to see what we are building next!
+We have just completed a new home in West Point and have selected a family for this home.
+Please visit our News page to see what we are building next!

 All applicants must have: